 The Dynafit system is tried-and-tested and loved by many, skiers who are happy with it, so it largely comes down to personal preference.

 Marker Kingpin 10 Ski Bindings vs Dynafit ST Rotation 10 Ski Bindings.
 Which is best?

 There’s a lot to think about with these two bindings, but it’s possible to simplify it all down to a few points where they match each other, and a few where they differ.
 It breaks down a little bit like this:

 |Boot compatibility||Incompatible with some tech boots||Compatible with all tech boots|

 |Heel risers||Two-position, easy to use with pole||Two-position, less easy to use with pole|

-You’re open to trusting new tech, you’re looking for more of a freeride-focused binding, perhaps to use with wider skis, and you’d rather sacrifice a few grams in favour of slick user-friendly operation.
+If looking for more of a freeride-focused binding.
+They’re ideal for use with wider skis, and great if you’d rather sacrifice a few grams in favour of slick, user-friendly operation.

-You’re a weight-conscious ounce-counter who still wants to look after your knees.
-You like that Dynafit heritage, trust their system, and don’t want to have to mess with the sole-heel of your expensive new boots.
+If you’re a weight-conscious ounce-counter who still wants to look after your knees.
+You like that Dynafit heritage, trust their system and don’t want to have to mess with the sole-heel of your favourite ski boots.